Increase your revenue streams – sell overseas

 Improve your market knowledge

 Have a detailed knowledge of your market

 Make sure you have detailed knowledge of your respective market and a logistical set-up which meets both the market conditions and the requirements of the product.
-The so-called BRIC countries continue to be attractive markets even though the pace of economic growth has slowed down.
+The so-called BRIC countries/territories continue to be attractive markets even though the pace of economic growth has slowed down.